david-torres/tournament-organizer/README.md

 - Create single-elimination tournaments
 - Allow members to join tournaments
 - Generate randomized matches, supporting byes for players with the highest ELO scores
-- Generate a bracket graphic for visualizing the tournament
 - Track member ELO scores across matches and tournaments
+- TODO: Generate a bracket graphic for visualizing the tournament

 ## Getting Started